connorjburton/senvf/README.md

 Properties on `process.env` can be set to any data type.
 Even if you set `process.env.foo = 'bar';` there is no guarantee when you come to read `foo` that other code has not set it to another data type.

-For this reason we can never guarantee the data type of the returned value of `senvf` and we do not impose an extra restrictions onto _what_ data types can be set, as we aim to be as backwards compatible as possible.
+For this reason we can never guarantee the data type of the returned value of `senvf` and we do not impose any extra restrictions onto _what_ data types can be set, as we aim to be as backwards compatible as possible.